IDSIA/flotta/README.md

 The Ferdelance framework is open for contributions and offer a quick development environment.

-It is usefull to use a local Python virtual environment, like [virtualenv](https://docs.python.org/3/library/venv.html) or [conda](https://docs.conda.io/), during the development of the library.
+It is useful to use a local Python virtual environment, like [virtualenv](https://docs.python.org/3/library/venv.html) or [conda](https://docs.conda.io/), during the development of the library.

 The repository contains a `Makefile` that can be used to quickly create an environment and install the framework in development mode.